 You may use it for fabric craft projects, fixing torn quilts, and so on.
-You got polyester or cotton fabric and wondering if it is a good option for gluing.
+You have polyester or cotton fabric and wondering if it is a good option for gluing.
 No worries, give it a try with E6000 glue.

-And not only that, you can easily stick glass, seashells, metal, ceramic, wood, beads, pebbles, rhinestones, etc. to your fabric item with E6000 glue.
+Not only that, you can easily stick glass, seashells, metal, ceramic, wood, beads, pebbles, rhinestones, etc. to your fabric item with E6000 glue.
 So, you get to bring a myriad of craft ideas into reality with this awesome glue.

 Since the glue gives a strong bond and can withstand extreme temperatures, you can even wash the fabric gently after the glue is properly set in.